rackerlabs/support-how-to/content/cloud-dns/nslookup-checking-dns-records-on-windows.md

 To access the tool you need to open up a command prompt, you should be able to find this under **Start > All Programs > Accessories > Command Prompt**.

-### Checking For a Record
+### Check for a record

-To check for a specific record you need to specify the record type, e.g. A, MX, TXT, and the host name you want to check.
-The following example shows how to check for any A records for **rackspace.co.uk**.
+To check for a specific record you need to specify the record type, for example, A, MX, or TXT, and the host name you want to check.
+The following example shows how to check for any A records for **rackspace.co.uk**:

     C:\Users\Administrator>nslookup -type=A rackspace.co.uk
     Server:  cachens1.lon.rackspace.com>